jghauser/papis.nvim/README.md

 ### Nix

-The `flake.nix` provides an overlay that can be used to install `papis.nvim`.
+The released version of papis.nvim can be installed with the `vimPlugins.papis-nvim` package.
+Alternatively, you can use the included flake to install the development version via an overlay.
 With `home-manager`, this can be achieved with something along the following lines:

 <details>
   <summary>Nix configuration</summary>